- Oops!Something went wrong.Please try again later.

-As you can see, institutional investors have a fair amount of stake in Domino's Pizza Enterprises.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+We can see that Domino's Pizza Enterprises does have institutional investors; and they hold a good portion of the company's stock.
+This can indicate that the company has a certain degree of credibility in the investment community.
+However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
+They too, get it wrong sometimes.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Domino's Pizza Enterprises' historic earnings and revenue below, but keep in mind there's always more to the story.

 Insider Ownership Of Domino's Pizza Enterprises

 The definition of an insider can differ slightly between different countries, but members of the board of directors always count.
 The company management answer to the board and the latter should represent the interests of shareholders.
 Notably, sometimes top-level managers are on the board themselves.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

 Our most recent data indicates that insiders own some shares in Domino's Pizza Enterprises Limited.
 This is a big company, so it is good to see this level of alignment.
 Insiders own AU$516m worth of shares (at current prices).
 It is good to see this level of investment by insiders.
 You can check here to see if those insiders have been buying recently.